kparkins/sls-atlas-service/README.md

 # Prototype Serverless MongoDB Atlas Provider

 ## Description
 This is a prototype of a MongoDB Atlas provider for the Serverless framework.
 It will allow you to deploy a cluster, delete a cluster, and start/stop a local development cluster.
 The cluster specs for the deployed cluster may be changed in the `serverless.yaml` file under the `resources` section.
+It does not perform schema validation (https://www.serverless.com/framework/docs/guides/plugins/custom-configuration).

 ## Setup